vickiwuuuu/XianWu_coding_challenge/README.md

 - Bonus Points (will not hurt your application, only help it)
     - Explained in each level!

+**Q: How do I use Github?**
+A: Follow the steps below:
+To get local access to your own version of the coding challenge, clone the repository using [Github](https://github.com/new?template_name=coding-challenge-FA24&template_owner=VandyDataScience).
+In the box that says "Repository name," name your repository <b>'[name]_coding_challenge'</b>.
+Set to <b>public<b> and click "create repository."
+All other options can be left alone.
+Once you get to your repository, click the green button that says "Code" and clone the repository using the web url.
+When you are done working on your repository, commit and push all changes.
+Submit the link to your repository through the general application.

 **Q: I finished the assessment, what next?**
 A: Congratulations on finishing the assessment!!
-Please submit your work on [Github](https://github.com/VandyDataScience/coding-challenge-FA24.git) by making your own branch of the repository so that we can review your work (unsubmited work, even if it is completed, will not be evaluated).
+Please submit your work on [Github](https://github.com/new?template_name=coding-challenge-FA24&template_owner=VandyDataScience) by making your own branch of the repository so that we can review your work (unsubmited work, even if it is completed, will not be evaluated).
 After 10/17, we will begin judging all submissions and you can expect an email from us within 1-2 weeks.
 This is the stage where we will be sending out invitations to interviews!
 If you need any help submitting your work through Github, reach out to us!